AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/elasticsearch.md

 ![Cluster Status Summary](../../assets/tools/cluster-status-summary.jpg)

-Over the selected time frame, the [!UICONTROL **Cluster Status Summary**] frame shows the color statuses that the [!UICONTROL Elasticsearch] cluster has gone through.
-In this example, during the selected time frame, the cluster was in a Green status once and in a Yellow status once during the selected timeframe.
+Over the selected timeframe, the **[!UICONTROL Cluster Status Summary]** frame shows the color statuses that the [!DNL Elasticsearch] cluster has gone through.
+In this example, during the selected timeframe, the cluster was in a Green status once and in a Yellow status once during the selected timeframe.

 ## [!UICONTROL Active Primary Shards]: